galastrostats/general/git-tutorial/06-remotes-in-github.md

 In this section we learned about creating a remote repository on GitHub, but when you initialized your GitHub repo, you didn't add a README.md or a license file.
 If you had, what do you think would have happened when you tried to link your local and remote repositories?

-Conflicts between versions of repo will be discussed in future lessons.